briansturgill/powershell_on_linux/README.md

 ## Examples of Linux specialized usage of PowerShell
 Examples:
-linuxSysCalls.ps1 - shows how easy it is to make external "C" calls gtk.ps1 - Small GtkSharp example.
+* linuxSysCalls.ps1 - shows how easy it is to make external "C" calls
+* gtk.ps1 - Small GtkSharp example.
 Make sure you read comments in file before running.

 ## Debugging PowerShell scripts under all platforms.
-Visual Studio Code [an open source editor by Microsoft] has an extension for PowerShell [Called PowerShell by Microsoft.]
+Visual Studio Code [an open source editor by Microsoft] has an extension for PowerShell (called PowerShell by Microsoft).
 This extension allows line by line debugging of powershell screipts, along with formatting and colorization.